Goal: RGB Bonanza!

 Other than that it was a fun build, the air flow in the case is fenomenal, I have stressed tested the CPU and the GPU and the out air is at max room temperature.

 So next time I will not go for an AIO.
-Air should been perfect in this case.
+Air would have been perfect for this case.

 The RGB then?
 Was I able to sync MSI and Crosair, no. Where the Crosair parts in perfect sync?
 No. Only upside is that the Crosair parts can be handled in one app.